 That was in 2006.
 Nobody in NYC knows what Fluminense is, but I'm possibly the most die hard fan living in the city.

-I deeply care about them - in the most unhealthy way possible.
+As a 4th generation fan, I deeply care about them—in the most unhealthy way possible.

-As a designer, I'm interested in purity.
-I believe we should design for people and make the user interface transparent, yet elegant, for the content the shine.
-I'm an enthusiast of modernism.
+As a designer, I'm an enthusiast of modernism.
 The type of work I like is usually achieved by high performance individuals collaborating towards the same goal.
-I strive to take the best out of each person.

 For more about me ask around.